 The clear winner in this family is to have Sausage Casserole with a pile of mash high enough to hide behind!
 We always add veggies too as unlike other casseroles this does not have vegetables added to the pot.

 I can no longer eat potato so I certainly would not be having this with mash but it’s also delicious with crusty bread so you can mop up the gravy juices at the end.
-If you’re interested the bread in these images is in fact from a Bakels packet mix which I’m sad to say (at time of updating this Feb 2019) will no longer be available for customers to buy online or in the supermarkets so if you’re a fan of the mixes then I recommend you stock up now as they’re going to go extinct.
+If you’re interested the bread in these images is in fact from a Bakels packet mix which I’m sad to say is no longer available for customers to buy online or in the supermarkets however, there are plenty of crusty loaves but the likes of Warburton and B-Free now including frozen rolls by Schar.

 Other recipes that are similar to my Sausage Casserole